 What is the Creative Learning Partnerships program?

-The program provides support to Victorian schools to engage an individual creative professional, or a creative organisation for a residency project.
+Creative Learning Partnerships (CLP) provides grants to Victorian schools to engage an individual creative professional, a creative collective or a creative organisation for a school residency project.

 Who can apply?